 Simplifying Local Government

+The government is proposing changes to simplify how local government works across New Zealand.
 This is one of the most significant potential changes to local government in decades and could shape how councils operate in the future.

 Kaipara District Council is working through what this might mean for our district.
 No decisions have been made.